insideseanshead/100-days-of-code/log.md

 **Today's Progress**: Rough start as I have been sick.
 But jumped back into the Free Code Camp mern tutorail.
 Still trying to figure out my proxy problem in my google book app, but after today feeling a lot stronger about react components and makeing calls with axios.
 Tomorrow's goal is to get the DB working for google book and start rendering data to the page.
 **Thoughts:**

+### Day 21: Feb 8, 2021

+**Today's Progress**: Still counting today as a win.
+Refactored my front end to make direct call to the local host (though I will need to figure out a permanent solution) to set the state for my app and retrieve data from my mongo db.
+So now I can itterate and start rendering data to the page.
+So hopefully tomorrow I can get full crud functionality locally.
+**Thoughts:** I really just want to be done with this project already.
+I am learning a lot but the frustration is starting to weigh on me.
+I still havent even gotten to making calls from the google api.